Malekitsu/Maw-Mod-MMMerge/README.md

 ### MAW Classes
 - Added Seraphim, Death Knight and Shaman Class
 - Press the icon top right on party creation to enable them
-- Make sure to read their perks by right clicking on the class name
+- Make sure to read their perks by right clicking on the class name upon character creation
 - Classes can be promoted crossworld (MM8 only on 2nd promotion)
 - Classes with multiple promotions available will get a random promotion.
   - You can just save/reload until you get the desired promotion.